DitzyKat/DitzyKat/README.md

 <p align="center"> My girlfriend <a href="https://github.com/n1ghtmareeyes">n1ghtmareeyes</a> and I are currently being confused for (I think) 2 other people who apparently said some pretty gross and ableist things!
 That was not us, please double check before you harass us over nothing.
 If you do have a problem with us, please tell us!
 We won't know what we did wrong if you don't tell us :[ </p>

-<p>If I'm talking to someone, please don't immediately assume we're friends, we might just be chatting!
+<p align="center">If I'm talking to someone, please don't immediately assume we're friends, we might just be chatting!
 If they are a bad person, just shoot me a whisper, thank you.</p>